grdddj/done-for-today/plan.md

 TR homescreen - https://github.com/trezor/trezor-firmware/issues/2812
 - on hardware, the welcome screen is shown for a very short time before homescreen, most of the time there is black screen

+Gettext - translations
+- look at OneKey
+  - report on the status of translations

 ---